Feefo logo

 Aside from the obvious, what else do tenants look for in a rental property?
 They’ll also consider the landlord when making their decision as to where to live.
 Tenants are looking for a friendly and hands-on landlord, who they can feel confident will respond to repair requests promptly.
 Landlords should consider being more flexible when it comes to their rental properties - this could be something as simple as allowing pets, to letting tenants paint the walls of their rental property so that they can make it more homely.
 By being courteous, flexible and transparent, you’re far more likely to hold onto your tenants for longer.

 Looking for landlord cover?
-Find out more about landlord buildings and contents insurance today.
+Find out more about landlord insurance today.